 Voluntary liquidation procedure

-As previously mentioned, Brazil is not unfamiliar with bureaucracy.
+As previously mentioned, Brazil has a great deal of bureaucracy.
 Company formation in Brazil involves a long and rigorous procedure, and liquidation in Brazil requires the same lengthy process and multitude of authorities.

 After the dissolution of the company, the following procedures are implemented.